OG-Hunter/seditiontracker.github.io-/docs/_suspects/jonathan-laurens.md

 perpwalk:
 quote: "We weren’t there to tear shit up, just disrupt the system.
 All in all, I had fun!
 Lol"
 title: Jonathan Laurens arrested on July 1, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on February 2, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true